cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/school-events.md

 #### Target group labels

-Target group labels are used to specify if the if event is for students or for teachers.
+Target group labels are used to specify whether the event is for students or for teachers.

 > A school event must have **exactly one** target group label.